-In 2022, retailers will increasingly look to adopt machine learning, natural language processing and predictive analytics to make better predictions about their customers’ preferences and behavior, create personalized experiences for shoppers, increase productivity and drive profitability.
-Tech giants like Google, Facebook, IBM and Amazon are expected to improve their AI-enabled eCommerce services aimed at making shopping a more seamless experience for customers.
+In 2023, retailers will increasingly look to adopt machine learning, natural language processing, and predictive analytics to make better predictions about their customer’s preferences and behavior, create personalized experiences for shoppers, increase productivity and drive profitability.
+Tech giants like Google, Facebook, IBM, and Amazon are expected to improve their AI-enabled eCommerce services to make shopping a more seamless experience for customers.

-In 2022, the number of eCommerce AI services is expected to be as many as four times higher than it was in 2017, according to Statista.
+In 2023, the number of eCommerce AI services is expected to be as many as four times higher than in 2019, according to Statista.

 More online shoppers will be using voice assistants

-It is predicted that by 2024, more than 50% of online shoppers will use voice-enabled shopping assistants to make purchases.
-This will be in part driven by the fact that popular eCommerce platforms such as Amazon and eBay already offer voice shopping capabilities.
+By 2024, more than 50% of online shoppers will use voice-enabled shopping assistants to make purchases.
+This will be partly driven by the fact that popular eCommerce platforms such as Amazon and eBay already offer voice shopping capabilities.

 Conversational commerce will transform the online shopping experience

-In 2018, online consumers spent 61% of their entire mobile commerce time on messaging apps.
-The rise of conversational marketing has ushered in a completely new paradigm for eCommerce platforms, allowing them to seamlessly integrate their offerings with popular messaging apps like WhatsApp, Facebook Messenger and Slack.
+In 2020, online consumers spent 61% of their mobile commerce time on messaging apps.
+The rise of conversational marketing has ushered in a completely new paradigm for eCommerce platforms, allowing them to seamlessly integrate their offerings with popular messaging apps like WhatsApp, Facebook Messenger, and Slack.

-In 2022, eCommerce platforms will be expected to create and integrate chatbots, as well as other AI-driven conversational systems, into their apps and websites to help customers navigate the shopping experience more easily.
+In 2023, eCommerce platforms will be expected to create and integrate chatbots and other AI-driven conversational systems into their apps and websites to help customers navigate the shopping experience more quickly.

-Besides, there has been a recent shift in the eCommerce world, with companies placing more importance on conversations with customers instead of broadcasting ads.
+Besides, there has been a recent shift in eCommerce, with companies placing more importance on conversations with customers instead of broadcasting ads.
 A report by Deloitte indicates that only 33% of retailers use chatbots for customer service and engagement.
-However, this figure is expected to rise to 47% in 2022.
+However, this figure is expected to rise to 47% in 2023.

-Machine learning and NLP will be integrated into a large number of eCommerce services
+Machine learning and NLP will be integrated into many eCommerce services.

 This trend will be especially evident in two areas — personalization and analytics.

-In 2022, eCommerce platforms will be expected to use machine learning and natural language processing technologies to analyze customer data, understand their buying preferences and recommend items based on past purchase history.
-This will allow them to target marketing campaigns more effectively, create personalized shopping experiences and increase their sales.
+In 2023, eCommerce platforms will be expected to use machine learning and natural language processing technologies to analyze customer data, understand their buying preferences, and recommend items based on past purchase history.
+This will allow them to target marketing campaigns more effectively, create personalized shopping experiences, and increase sales.

 Businesses will use AI to reduce costs and increase productivity

-In the face of stiff competition from eCommerce giants, especially Amazon, businesses are looking for ways to compete in terms of cost and product range by turning to AI technology.
+In the face of stiff competition from eCommerce giants, especially Amazon, companies are looking for ways to compete in terms of cost and product range by turning to AI technology.

-In 2022, many small and medium enterprises will use AI and automation to improve the efficiency of their operations.
-This could be achieved through natural language processing, image recognition or online monitoring tools that capture large amounts of collected data without compromising on privacy.
-The technology will be used to perform regular checks on their eCommerce systems, spot malicious files and alert businesses of any potential issues.
+In 2023, many small and medium enterprises will use AI and automation to improve the efficiency of their operations.
+This could be achieved through natural language processing, image recognition, or online monitoring tools that capture large amounts of collected data without compromising privacy.
+The technology will perform regular checks on their eCommerce websites, spot malicious files, and alert businesses of potential issues.

 eCommerce AI will help predict customer behavior and make better decisions

-Intelligent algorithms will be able to replace humans in tasks such as merchandising, inventory management, promotions and pricing optimization making.
+Intelligent algorithms can replace humans in merchandising, inventory management, promotions and pricing, and optimization.

-More eCommerce marketplaces will start using machine learning and big data to boost their online operations by carrying out predictive analysis for improved marketing, customer experience and profitability.
+More eCommerce marketplaces will start using machine learning and big data to boost their online operations by conducting predictive analysis for improved marketing, customer experience, and profitability.